-IMPACT works with pastoralist communities to address the major problems faced by minority and indigenous peoples as defined by Kenyan Constitution article 260, African Commission on Human and Peoples Rights(we have observer status) and United Nations Declaration on the Rights of Indigenous Peoples, International Labour Organisation Convention 169 on Indigenous and Tribal Peoples.
+IMPACT works with pastoralist communities to address the major problems faced by minority and indigenous people as defined by Kenyan Constitution article 260, African Commission on Human and Peoples Rights(we have observer status) and United Nations Declaration on the Rights of Indigenous Peoples, International Labour Organisation Convention 169 on Indigenous and Tribal Peoples.

 In this regard, IMPACT has been keen to tackle, first and foremost, the loss of land rights, historical land injustices, and exploitation of resources without participation or accruing benefits.

 Secondly, IMPACT has been keen to tackle problems and challenges relating to government based development policies, social exclusion, corporate injustices and discrimination that continue to undermine the dignity of indigenous people and minorities in key target counties of Northern Kenya that include;